 Propagating Bloomerang Lilac

-Unlike common lilac and other large varieties, Bloomerang can be grown in containers, especially the dwarf varieties.
+Unlike common lilac and other larger lilac species, Bloomerang lilacs can be grown in containers, especially the dwarf varieties.
 Keep in mind that lilacs, even compact varieties, have an extensive root system.
 The container should be large, at least 18 inches in diameter.

-Before you start, check out the common container gardening mistakes, such as filling a container with potting soil before it is placed in its final location.
-An 18-inch diameter container for a Bloomerang lilac holds about 15 gallons and moving it after you planted can be cumbersome.
+Before you start, review these common container gardening mistakes, such as filling a container with potting soil before it is placed in its final location.
+An 18-inch diameter container for a Bloomerang lilac holds about 15 gallons of soil and moving it after you planted can be cumbersome.
 Make sure your container has drainage holes that allow water to drain thoroughly and prevent root rot.
 Also, stay away from plastic containers that hold too much moisture, and choose wood, concrete, or resin pots for this plant.

 Sufficient watering is crucial to keep your Bloomerang lilac alive and blooming.
-Follow the instructions for watering container plants.
+Follow the guidelines for watering container plants.

 Bloomerang lilac is more resistant to powdery mildew and leaf spots than common lilacs, but it is not immune to the problem.
 Because powdery mildew, a fungus, thrives in humid weather, ensure good air circulation in and around your Bloomerang lilac by giving it enough space to mature.
 Plant shrubs at least five to six feet apart.
 Bloomerang lilacs are deer resistant, rarely damaged by deer.